Logiqx/wca-ipy/WCA Proposal.md

 ![alt text](img/3x3x3_v2.png "3x3x3")

 It is quite striking how the gradients of the leading edges (just left of the apexes) are nearly identical.
 There is a consistent separation of about 6 seconds which clearly indicates that the over-40's are unable to achieve the times of the younger members in the community.
-Whether this disparity is due to somewhat limited time to practice, slower rate of learning, reduced dexterity, slower reflexes or failing eyesight is unclear but it is probably due to a combination of these factors.
+Whether this disparity is due to limited time for practice, slower rate of learning, reduced dexterity, slower reflexes or failing eyesight is unclear but it is probably due to a combination of all these factors.

 Knowing that they can't realistically compete with the younger competitors the senior members of the community are extremely keen to see how they rank against their peers.
 To this end there have been several pieces of analysis in recent years: